prodev1119/fmc-agency-website/README.md

 ---

 ## 📝 License
 This project is proprietary.
-Contact us for licensing or partnership opportunities!
+Contact us for licensing or partnership opportunities.